Magical Mystery Tour (film): Reception

-Magical Mystery Tour was broadcast in the UK on 26 December on BBC1, which at the time only broadcast in black and white for technical reasons.
-George Martin, the band's producer, later said: "When it came out originally on British television, it was a colour film but shown in black and white, because they didn’t have colour on BBC1 in those days.
+Magical Mystery Tour was viewed negatively by not only critics, but also by many Beatles fans for, as Ultimate Classic Rock journalist Dave Swanson described it, "its stream-of-consciousness style."
+In addition, it was broadcast in the UK on 26 December on BBC1, which at the time only broadcast in black and white for technical reasons.
+George Martin, the band's producer, later said: "When it came out originally on British television, it was a colour film but shown in black and white, because they didn't have colour on BBC1 in those days.
 So it looked awful and was a disaster."
 Lennon later said: "What the BBC – stupid idiots – did, they showed it in black and white first.
 Can you imagine, around Christmas?
 And then they [the critics] reviewed it in black and white.
 It's like reviewing a mono version of a stereo record."
 It was the Beatles' first critical failure.
 The film had a repeated showing on 5 January 1968, this time broadcast in colour, on BBC2, but there were only about 200,000 colour TV receivers in the UK at the time.
 As a result of the unfavourable reviews, networks in the US declined to show the film there.
 Beatles aide Peter Brown blamed McCartney for its failure.
 Brown said that during a private screening for NEMS management staff, the reaction had been "unanimous ... it was awful", yet McCartney was convinced that the film would be warmly received, and ignored Brown's advice to scrap the project and save the band from embarrassment.

 On 27 December, McCartney appeared on ITV's The David Frost Programme to defend the film.
 He was introduced by David Frost as the "man most responsible" for Magical Mystery Tour.
 Hunter Davies, the Beatles' official biographer at the time, said: "It was the first time in memory that any artist felt obliged to make a public apology for his work."
 McCartney later spoke to the press, saying: "We don't say it was a good film.
 It was our first attempt.
 If we goofed, then we goofed.
 It was a challenge and it didn't come off.
 We'll know better next time."
 He also said, "I mean, you couldn't call the Queen's speech a gas, either, could you?"
 Writing in 1981, sociomusicologist Simon Frith said that the film was symptomatic of the transformation of "pop" into "rock", the latter being concerned with art and self-expression over mass entertainment.
 He described Magical Mystery Tour as "a willfully inexplicable TV special which put most of the audience to sleep" and added: "The Beatles were no longer in control of their time.
 Whereas they had once been able to seize on any idea and 'Beatlefy' it, make it common currency, they were now running vainly after a trend that was determined to leave the common audience behind."